doogrammargood/Wigner-Function-Calculator/README.txt

   If you click on another point, the direction between the two points will be fixed.
 If you hover over a third point, the line will change to the parallel line through the point where you are hovering, and you'll see a different element of the distribution bar graph highlighted.

-  Currenty, Save and Edit in the toolbar don't do anything.
+  Currently, Save and Edit in the toolbar don't do anything.

   Representation:
     Elements of a finite field are represented as polynomials over a prime field, modulo a Conway Polynomial (which have been obtained from the GAP system).